 - transport for medical or health reasons, for example to and from an appointment at a public hospital

-- someone to accompany you to health appointments if your family or friends aren’t able to.
+- someone to accompany you to health appointments — if your family or friends are not able to.

 - a garden or safe outdoor space that has sheltered seating and is easy to get to.

-If the home you want to move to can’t offer you a standard room, you may have to:
+If the home you want to move to cannot offer you a standard room at the moment, you may have to:

 - pay extra for a premium room, or

-- move into another rest home with an available standard room.
+- move into a different rest home that has an available standard room.

-The Residential Care Subsidy only pays for a standard room.
+The Residential Care Subsidy only pays for a standard room — not a premium room.

-If a standard room still isn't available after 3 months, the rest home has to stop charging you premium rates.
+If a standard room still is not available after 3 months, the rest home has to stop charging you the premium room rate.

 Seniorline provides information for older people about residential care, community services and how to get help at home.